-See the benchmarking file at benchmark.ipynb, and all results are compared between TrixiCUDA.jl v0.1.0-rc.2 and Trixi.jl v0.11.17.
+See the benchmarking file at benchmark.ipynb, and all results are compared between TrixiCUDA.jl v0.1.0-rc.3 and Trixi.jl v0.11.17.
+All the benchmark examples can be found in the benchmark directory.

 We provide the link to each example in Trixi.jl as it is a more mature and stable package compared to TrixiCUDA.jl.
 Note that performance varies with different inputs; these benchmark results are provided for reference only.